-- Following nasal irrigation, place a drop of oil on your finger tip and insert the oil into the nose.
+- Following nasal irrigation, place a drop of nose oil (Or Nasya Oil) on your finger tip and insert the oil into the nose.
 Briefly massage the inside of the nose with the oil.
 This lubricates the nasal passages keeping them healthy.

 Note: It is safest to use purified, boiled or distilled water for this practice as there is a miniscule risk of micro-organisms being in the water.
 Most people use warm tap water and do not have any problem.
 To remove any risk, I recommend that you use water that has been purified through microfiltration, distillation or boiling.

 Tongue cleaning is an Ayurvedic practice that removes the UNHEALTHY coating that has built up on the surface of the tongue.